psypersky/What-the-Fuck-is-Node.js/students/deliveries.md

 ```
 What if the data is not in that order?, you should create a map(Object)
 of the data sent, not an Array of Arrays

+__Olegario__
+Comments:
+* "a" is not an useful name for a variable, names should represent what the variable holds
+* Use Array.prototype.find instead of Array.prototype.findIndex